Play to earn gaming model: the beginning

 Enter P2E gaming models, which work in stark contrast to their traditional counterparts.
 Not only do they empower players to own digital gaming collectibles, but they also get incentives to play in the form of cryptocurrency or NFTs.

 It all starts with the game developers who issue tokens on standard ERC-20 over the Ethereum blockchain, enabled by smart contracts.
 Then, these tokens are issued to players, more often than not, as ICO.
-Coin offerings are the way to cover the costs incurred in game development.
+Coin offerings are a way to cover the costs incurred in game development.

 Cryptocurrencies are used to buy these tokens that enable players to play and win in-game items with a mark of private ownership.
 This means players have exclusive rights over the assets won, and they are accessible to either trade for other in-house assets or sell them off in an online marketplace.
 For instance, they can trade AXS in exchange for ETH or buy other in-house digital collectibles for gaming purposes.

-Players can earn in-game assets by either completing gaming tasks, getting involved in competitions with other players, winning playoffs, or purchasing more inhouse collectibles to further their game levels.
+Players can earn in-game assets by either completing gaming tasks, getting involved in competitions with other players, winning playoffs, or purchasing more in-house collectibles to further their game levels.
 Another winning aspect of P2E games is that they are generally F2P or free-to-play, which is another reason for the decline of traditional games.

 How to choose a play to earn models?